terrylinla/react-native-sketch-canvas/README.md

 * Support translucent colors and eraser.
 * Support drawing on an image (Thanks to diego-caceres-galvan)
 * High performance (See [below](#Performance).
 Thanks to jeanregisser)
+* Can draw multiple canvases in the same screen.
+* Can draw multiple multiline text on canvas.

 ## Installation